- This week, millions of Americans will pause to celebrate the life and work of Martin Luther King Jr.

 When his father was stopped by a traffic policeman who addressed him as “boy,” the senior King pointed to Martin on the seat beside him and snapped, “That’s a boy.
 I’m a man.”

-On another occasion, the two were told by a shoe clerk that blacks could be served only in the rear of the store.
+On another occasion, the two were told by a shoe clerk that black people could be served only in the rear of the store.
 His father grabbed the boy’s hand.
 “We’ll either buy shoes sitting here or we won’t buy any shoes at all.”

 America was two societies, separate but unequal.